Index

 MX: the missing contract layer

 The solution begins with MX, the Machine Experience standard.
 MX is the discipline of making anything you publish, a video, a podcast, a PDF, an image, a web page, readable by every machine that consumes it, so no machine has to guess.
-Rather than being a new markup language or a replacement for existing standards, MX is the missing contract layer that tells machines what content means, how it is structured, what state it is in, who authored it, how it should be interpreted, and what actions are permitted.
+MX isn't a new markup language or a replacement for existing standards.
+It's the missing contract layer that tells machines what content means, how it's structured, what state it's in, who authored it, how it should be interpreted, and what actions are permitted.
 MX transforms the web from a guessing game into a readable, navigable, trustworthy environment for machine agents.

 The breakthrough is economic as well as semantic.